kismetwireless/kismet-web-docs/content/en/docs/dev/webui_devices.md

 ## Devicedata options

-A `devicedata` instance takes a small number of options and an array of field defintions which perform the heavy lifting of the table display.
+A `devicedata` instance takes a small number of options and an array of field definitions which perform the heavy lifting of the table display.

 ### id - string (optional)